keithfma/keithfma.github.io/_posts/2018-08-07-introducing-parasol.md

 Sun and shade have a strong impact on how many of us pick a route to the places we want to go.
 For me personally, direct sun is the devil himself.
-The point of [Parasol](http://parasol.allnans.com) is to leverage knowledge of the enviroment to help people make these decisions.
+The point of *Parasol* is to leverage knowledge of the environment to help people make these decisions.
 This is analogous to how we use popular navigation apps like Google Maps or Waze to navigate around traffic: we want to avoid congested routes and the apps use extra information about current conditions to help us do so.
 The *Parasol* navigation app knows more about where it is sunny and shady than you do, and can help you stick to whichever is your favorite.

 I built *Parasol* over 4 weeks as an independent project with [Insight Data Science](https://www.insightdatascience.com).
 I cannot recommend this fellowship highly enough.
 If you are a PhD considering